 Why a DIY photo ornament?
 Every year between Thanksgiving and the second week in December, our Christmas Tree goes up and I get to unpack the storage boxes of Christmas ornaments I have collected over the years.
 I’ll be the first to admit that the balls and broken figures can be tiresome but when I unwrap the packaging surrounding a photo ornament I always take pause and smile.

 Since having my first child, every year I have ordered a photo Christmas Tree ornament and typically give one to my parents and in-laws as well.
 My go-to spot for ordering them has been Shutterfly and I get the glass ornaments ($29.99).
-This year I wanted to attempt a DIY photo ornament and make it a fun project for the Making Memories Tangible Facebook group.
-This project has been so successful that I decided to share the tutorial publicly as well!
+Last year I wanted to attempt a DIY photo ornament and this tutorial became one of the most popular posts on my photography website.
+So since pivoting away from my photography career, I decided to share the tutorial here on this space as well.

 These wood block ornaments are super easy to make and really inexpensive as well.
 They definitely aren’t limited to Christmas Ornaments and I could totally see someone making alphabet or name ornaments coordinated with a baby’s nursery colors or theme as a super cute decor accent piece.